 The companies plan to work together to optimize 5G networks using open radio access network interfaces.

-Nokia and China Mobile Research Institute announced they have agreed to work together to optimize 5G networks with an open architecture.
-Nokia pledges to work with the institute to simplify interoperability between multi-vendor radio access network technologies and create new levels of service for customers.
+Nokia and China Mobile Research Institute have partnered to optimize 5G networks with an open architecture.
+They will simplify interoperability between multi-vendor radio access network technologies and create new levels of service for customers.

-According to Nokia’s announcement, the two companies will work on O-RAN use-cases and optimize 5G networks to manage services including:
+In addition to jointly specifying open radio access network interfaces between multi-vendor components, the two companies will work on O-RAN use-cases and optimize 5G networks to manage services including:

 - Decentralized (CU/DU) split multi-vendor cloud RAN architecture, using real-time and non-real time processing capabilities

 - Smart Radio Intelligence control using advanced network analytics